Dapize-Mo/boilerfuel-calorie-tracker/ASYNC_SCRAPER_FIX.md

 # Async Scraper Fix

 ## Problem
-The menu scraper was timing out on Railway because:
+The menu scraper was timing out in production because:
-1. Railway has a **30-second timeout** for HTTP requests (platform limitation)
+1. Many platforms have a **30-second timeout** for HTTP requests (platform limitation)
 2. Scraping all 5 dining courts takes **30-60 seconds** total
-3. Even with increased gunicorn timeout, Railway's platform timeout took precedence
+3. Even with increased gunicorn timeout, platform timeouts often take precedence

 ## Solution
 Made the scraper **asynchronous** using background threading: